 Looking after your eyesInformation resources for adults and children with learning disabilities Use the navigation bar below, or click on one of the four boxes on our overview page to get started.
+Alternatively, go directly to an easy access list of our resources.
 When you see the icon it means there is a document or factsheet available to download, and when you see the icon it is in easy read.
 Overview Be aware of vision Eye tests Wearing glasses Getting the right support Peer Educator Network People with learning disabilities need to know how to look after their eyes.
 They need to know about having regular eye tests and about wearing glasses.
 That's why we have our 'Opening Eyes' training course.
 Lots of advocacy groups around the country are using Opening Eyes to train people about good eye care, which creates the Peer Educator Network.
 We provide the training kit and resources and visit each group to show them how to deliver the training.
 We support the groups and ask them to give us feedback after they have delivered the training.
 We are currently looking for more advocacy groups to deliver the Opening Eyes training.
 Please read the information on this page and contact us if you are interested.
 Read this document for an introduction to the Peer Educator Network.
 And read this for more information about the Opening Eyes training.
 SeeAbility is pleased to acknowledge the generous support of our Peer Educator Network from players of People’s Postcode Lottery through the People’s Postcode Trust.
 Interested in applying?
 So far the groups have trained over 600 people with learning disabilities.
 If your group is interested in joining the network, please contact Scott Watkin at [email protected].
 Which advocacy groups are delivering the training?
 Click on each group for more information.
 If you can’t reach a group, please contact us.
 Bradford People FirstThe H Team at GrapevineOpening DoorsCounty Durham Learning Disabilities ParliamentI4t Chesterfield It’s My Life West BerkshirePeople First Keighley and CravenRespect Bexley MencapMencap CeredigionNorth Somerset People FirstPOhWER HackneyTotal Voice NorthamptonshireCalderdale Self-Advocacy Network (Halifax)Choice SupportFuture Directions CIC OldhamAce AngliaIncontrol-able CIC HartlepoolPeople First Merseyside Resources Here are some of our resources used by advocacy groups who are delivering Opening Eyes training: How to deliver good Opening Eyes training Feedback form for the people you train Feedback form for the trainer What the advocacy groups have said “The trainers like being involved in the Opening Eyes training.
 All the group think it is good working with SeeAbility and they are very proud to have been involved,” Bradford People First.
 “SeeAbility is very good to work with, they provide plenty of resources and equipment and have put together a comprehensive training package.
 The training is a nice simple thing to do, it’s enjoyable, it’s educational and it helps people,” Keighley and Craven People First.
 Contact If you have any questions about the Opening Eyes training, contact Scott Watkin (Eye Care and Vision Development Officer) on 07860 756 342 or email: [email protected] Alternatively, you can write to: Scott Watkin, SeeAbility, Newplan House, 41 East Street, Epsom, KT17 1BL.